UKGovernmentBEIS/desnz-warm-homes-local-grant-portal/README.md

 ### Local Database Setup

+#### Windows
-- For Windows: Download the installer and PostgreSQL 14 here: https://www.postgresql.org/download/windows/
+- Download the installer and PostgreSQL 15 [here](https://www.postgresql.org/download/windows/)
 - Follow default installation steps (no additional software is required from Stack Builder upon completion)
     - You may be prompted for a password for the postgres user and a port (good defaults are "postgres" and "5432", respectively).
 If you choose your own, you will have to update the connection string in appsettings.json

+#### Mac
+- Select a download option from [here](https://www.postgresql.org/download/macosx/) and download PostgreSQL 15
+    - The [Postgres.app](https://postgresapp.com/) option works well
+- Initialise a server with the following configuration (or update `PostgreSQLConnection` in `appsettings.json` to match your own):
+    - Port: `5432`
+    - User: `postgres`
+    - Password: `postgres`

 ### Creating/updating the local database